general sensitive skin

 The best way to get enough Vitamin C for your skin is in the form of a serum, as serums tend to offer the deepest penetration.
-Our Anti-Aging Trio combines both Vitamins C and E to promote collagen growth and neutralize the damage of free radicals9, and has been scientifically formulated by Dr. Rivers to work together as an integrated 3-step system for all skin types.
+Our Anti-Aging Trio combines both Vitamins C and E to reduce the visible signs of aging9, and has been scientifically formulated by Dr. Rivers to work together as an integrated 3-step system for all skin types.

 - Cleanse - Our gel and cream cleansers provide a deep clean to gently remove impurities in the skin and create a blank canvas for the Vitamin C serum.

-- Serum – Our powerful anti-aging serum works to reduce fine lines and wrinkles and restore your skin’s natural radiance by providing stabilized vitamins along with antioxidants for a long-lasting effect on your skin.
+- Serum – Our powerful anti-aging serum works to reduce the appearance of fine lines and wrinkles and restore your skin’s natural radiance by providing stabilized vitamins along with antioxidants for a long-lasting effect on your skin.

-- Hydrate - Our moisturizers provide instant, deep rehydration for your skin to help repair your skin’s moisture barrier and provide protection against the elements.
+- Hydrate - Our moisturizers provide instant, deep rehydration for your skin to help replenish your skin’s moisture barrier and provide protection against the elements.

 This simple 3-step skincare routine is perfect for all your upcoming summer adventures (available in travel sized , too!), providing you with daily skin and sun protection regardless of your skin type!

 - Mayo Clinic.
 Nutrition and healthy eating.
 Is it possible to take too much Vitamin C?
 Retrieved from: https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/vitamin-c/faq-20058030